wilwhitlarkgl/gl-srtl-challenge/cloud-backup-and-recovery-policy.md

 	* The owners of this policy (See "[Ownership](#ownership)" below) are responsible for scheduling maintenance, unless otherwise specified.

 # Platform Component Specifics
-Overview:
+In its current implementation, the service architecture makes use of the following AWS-specific products:
+* AWS OpenSearch
+	* This is the search service used for the architecture.
+This encompasses all references to "search service" in the [General Requirements](#general-requirements) section above.
+* AWS S3
+	* Manual backups for the OpenSearch Service.
+See the [Manual Snapshots](#manual-snapshots) section below.
+* Elastic Kubernetes Service (EKS)
+	* This is used for the Application and Monitoring compute resources.
+* Fargate
+	* EKS invokes on-demand Fargate instances to run its Kubernetes pods.
+* DocumentDB
+	* Application settings are contained within a MongoDB-compatible cluster and make use of the AWS DocumentDB product.

 ## Architecture Diagram

 ## AWS OpenSearch Service
 Snapshots in Amazon OpenSearch Service are backups of a cluster's indexes and state.
 State includes cluster settings, node information, index settings, and shard allocation.
 OpenSearch snapshots are incremental, meaning they only store data that changed since the last successful snapshot.
 The AWS OpenSearch Service provides both automated and manual snapshots.
 We use both.

 ### Automated snapshots
 Every hour: OpenSearch domain -> preconfigured S3 bucket